bigbang-sdk/next-query/README.md

 # Next Query

-**Next Query** is a lightweight React hook for fetching streaming data in Next.js client components.
-It leverages Next.js’s built-in fetch cache to return any cached response immediately, then automatically fetches and returns the fresh response via a streaming interface.
+**Next Query** is a React hook for fetching data in Next.js client components using SWR, leveraging the Next.js’s built-in fetch cache.
+It first returns any cached response immediately, then automatically fetches and returns the fresh response after revalidation.

 ## Features